bugsink/bugsink/DESIGN-performance.md

 ## Some thoughts on performance

+### 18 July surprise

+In the last few days I've been observing 85/s requests ingestion.
+What has changed?
+No idea...

 ### Thoughts after -wal cleanup (better connection closing)

 There seems to be a small drop in ingestion performance, to approx. 30/s events.
 Given that this was (in "Original